Where can I get the details of the announcement?

 Want to know more?

-Click here to sign up for a free Workflow Accelerator workshop and see how Apex Process Consultants can help you transform your business.
+Click here to see how Apex Process Consultants can help you update your IBM Workflow Software.

 Migrating from earlier BPM Versions: https://www.ibm.com/support/knowledgecenter/SS8JB4_19.x/com.ibm.wbpm.imuc.doc/topics/tmig_top_std.html